grew-nlp/grew_doc/content/grs.md

 ## A complete example

-We consider the same GRS defined through the multi-file mechanism and with a single files.
+We consider the same GRS defined through the multi-file mechanism and with a single file.

 ### Multi-file declaration
 Consider a folder with the five files: